Azure/video-analyzer-widgets/packages/widgets/src/player/README.md

 # Player widget Component

 `ava-player` is a web component implementation of a [Fast element](https://www.fast.design/).
-The player widget can be used to play back video that has been recorded to your Azure Video Analyzer (AVA) account).
+The player widget can be used to play back video that has been recorded to your Azure Video Analyzer (AVA) account.

 The class inherits from BaseWidget which inherits from FastElement.